4WD BUYERS GUIDE

 Released in mid-2018 the HSV-modified Chevrolet Silverado 2500 range comes with truck-diesel grunt.

 Many industries are interested in zero-pollution electric vehicles – particularly underground mining – and the ubiquitous LandCruiser ute is an obvious candidate for electrification.

 UTES & CAB CHASSIS – MEDIUM

-The Chevrolet Silverado 1500 LTZ Premium edition has been given the right hand drive treatment by HSV.
+The Chevrolet Silverado 1500 has been given the right hand drive treatment by GMSV.
 Like all US-market ‘1500’ series utes it has limited payload of around 700kg, but can tow up to 4500kg.

 WAGONS – LARGE

 Unless you’re heavily into off-road racing and rallies, you probably haven’t heard of Bowler, figuring it’s not what the Aussie cricket team needs, but reliable batsmen.
 Bowler is a specialist UK 4WD builder, producing vehicles that use old-design Land Rover Defender panels.